Covid-19: An update for you all on the current preparations and decisions we are making here at Yodel.

 - If a customer has used our Inflight 'Manage my Parcel' feature to request a safe place, the process above will be followed

-- If no safe place is available or a signature of Proof of Delivery is required, our drivers and couriers will place the parcel on the customers doorstep, ring or knock on the customer's door and then where safe to do so, retreat 2 meters away from the door.
+- If no safe place is available or a signature of Proof of Delivery is required, our drivers and couriers will place the parcel on the customer's doorstep, ring or knock on the customer's door and then where safe to do so, retreat two metres away from the door.
 When the customer answers the door, they will explain that they are making a delivery and ask the customer for confirmation of their surname.
-We have created a new dropdown option “Unable to sign COVID-19”.
+We have created a new dropdown option “Delivered, Handed to Customer”.
 This will be selected so customers will not need to come into contact with our driver or their device

 - If the customer does not answer the door, we will attempt to deliver to a neighbour.
 We will follow the standard Deliver to Neighbour delivery process however we will not ask for the neighbour's name but will select the “COVID-19 scan”